Erw-an/T-WEB-800-T-WEB-800_msc2023_group-38/README.md

 # epitech-epic-roadtrip

 epitech-epic-roadtrip is a web application for people who want to enjoy their vacations.
-Whether you are looking for a restaurant or an activity for your trip, everything is on "???"!
+Whether you are looking for a restaurant or an activity for your trip, everything is on epitech-epic-roadtrip!

 ## 👥 Members